In pairs so that everyone has a work/study partner.

-Club/sports related posters and some subject related things on a board.
+Club/sports-related posters and some subject-related things on the board.

-*puts an apple on the desk* there done decorating!
+*puts an apple on the desk* they are done decorating!

-Cheating will be punished with an failing grade and a visit to the principal's office.
+Cheating will be punished with a failing grade and a visit to the principal's office.
 No calculators!

 Give them a standard test and discuss any questions after the test has been completed and graded.